vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 ## Study the changes between versions
 Before upgrading your node software, **review the changelogs** for [v0.72.0](https://github.com/vegaprotocol/vega/releases/tag/v0.72.0) and [onwards](https://github.com/vegaprotocol/vega/releases/) for a list of breaking API changes compared to the previously released version.

+## Before upgrade
+There is a long migration in the current release.
+The duration of the migration depending on the amount of data in the database.
+To prevent the node downtime (especially if you connect the data-node to the validator core), We should change retenrion policy to "standard".

+We have tested migration duration on machine with 8vCPU, 32GB RAM, SSD disk and ZFS file system.
+Times are the following:

+- archival node: ~2 hours
+- standard node: ~5 minutes

+When you connects the data-node to the validator core, and migration takes very long time, your validator won't start before the data node.
+It may impact your performance score and increase penalties.

+To minimize the downtime of your node, you should change the configuration of your data-node.

+You should to execute this step at least a few hours before the mainnet upgrade to be safe.

+Follow the below instructions:

+1. Update the `<vega_home>/config/data-node/config.toml`: `SQLStore.RetentionPeriod = "standard"`
+2. Restart your node

 ## Upgrade steps
 To upgrade the network follow the [protocol upgrade documentation](../how-to/upgrade-network.md).